 I’d have a lot more to say about how I feel and how we are approaching this path of IVF with egg donation, and I probably will in the next updates, but talking about my story here has been tougher than expected.
 I would have liked to fully express what it feels like to be in this delicate situation, but I’m not sure if I have succeeded in my intent.

-Anyone who knows me knows how open-minded and also very transparent I am, yet when I first approached women’s groups trying to conceive, (mainly naturally, not specific IVF groups) I remember that people were often asked about the age when they had become pregnant.
-And for women over 40 other questions usually followed:
+I’m open-minded and very transparent, yet when I first approached women’s groups trying to conceive (mainly naturally, not specific IVF groups) I remember that people were often asked about the age when they had become pregnant.
+And for women over 40, other questions usually followed:

-“Naturally or with IVF?” but also: “With your eggs or as a donor”?
+“Natural or IVF?” and “With your eggs or as a donor”?

 At the moment I didn’t notice it, only later did I realize that in these apparently innocent questions there was instead a sort of “discrimination” albeit involuntary and probably on an unconscious level.